Summary

 • hospital services represented 68% ($10 billion) of musculoskeletal expenditure, which was slightly higher than the hospital proportion for all disease groups (63%).
 The private hospital proportion of musculoskeletal expenditure was more than double the proportion for all disease groups (38% and 17%, respectively)

-• primary care accounted for 22% ($3.3 billion) of musculoskeletal spending, which was slightly lower to the primary care proportion for all disease groups (28%).
+• primary care accounted for 22% ($3.3 billion) of musculoskeletal spending, which was slightly lower than the primary care proportion for all disease groups (28%)

 • referred medical services represented 10% of musculoskeletal spending, which was similar to the referred services proportion for all disease groups.
-The medical imaging proportion of musculoskeletal expenditure was over double the proportion for all disease groups (6.4% and 3.0%, respectively).
+The medical imaging proportion of musculoskeletal expenditure was over double the proportion for all disease groups (6.4% and 3.0%, respectively) (Figure 4).

 In 2020–21, musculoskeletal conditions accounted for: